Chard Wraps And Nori Wraps for Potluck

 Then set your chard leaf VERY briefly into the pan.
 This will make it pliable for rolling around your veggies.
-(This water could be frozen for a light veggie broth to use in oil-free frying)
+(You could freeze this water to use later as a light veggie broth to use in oil-free frying)

 Trim the Stem from Chard

 To make it “rollable”, cut out the firm central stem; freeze it to add fiber and other nutrients to your next smoothie, or save it to make your veggie stock .